Justin helps clients navigate complex disputes and protect their position.

 Justin holds an LLB and a BCA in Marketing from Victoria University of Wellington and is admitted in both New Zealand and England and Wales.
 He has tutored public law at Victoria University’s Law Faculty, studied in Brazil, and previously edited for the New Zealand Law Reports.

 Outside of work, Justin has a lifelong passion for sport.
-He has represented New Zealand in junior football teams, trained with a professional academy in Brazil, played senior premier cricket, fenced competitively in London, and completed a marathon in close to three hours.
-He also enjoys history and travel, having visited more than sixty countries.
-Justin speaks Portuguese and Spanish, has a working knowledge of French, continues to learn te reo Māori, and occasionally attends Toastmasters.
-He was one of the first lawyers to be admitted in New Zealand of Caribbean heritage.
+He has represented New Zealand in junior football teams, played senior premier cricket, and has completed a marathon.
+He also enjoys history and travel and learning languages (currently Portuguese, Spanish, French, and te reo Māori).

 Notable matters:

-ANZ National Bank Ltd v Smith (2009) 10 NZCPR 898; 2009 BCL 724, [2009] NZLJ 339, (2010) 14 BCB 6 and referred to in Burrows, Finn and Todd on the Law of Contract in New Zealand (Undue Influence in banking)
+• ANZ National Bank Ltd v Smith (2009) 10 NZCPR 898; 2009 BCL 724, [2009] NZLJ 339, (2010) 14 BCB 6 and referred to in Burrows, Finn and Todd on the Law of Contract in New Zealand (Undue Influence in banking)

-Mehta v Grimshaw & Co CIV-2007-404-4855, 10 March 2008 (High Court) and referred to in the Laws of New Zealand (Civil Procedure: District Court)
+• Mehta v Grimshaw & Co CIV-2007-404-4855, 10 March 2008 (High Court) and referred to in the Laws of New Zealand (Civil Procedure: District Court)

-R (ARC Time Freehold Income) v Secretary of State For Housing, Communities And Local Government [2025] EWHC 2751 (Admin) (legal challenge to the change in leasehold property law in England and Wales).
+• R (ARC Time Freehold Income) v Secretary of State For Housing, Communities And Local Government [2025] EWHC 2751 (Admin) (legal challenge to the change in leasehold property law in England and Wales).